Tahiti monarch

-The Tahiti monarch (Pomarea nigra), or Tahiti flycatcher, is a rare species of bird in the monarch flycatcher family.
+The Tahiti monarch (Pomarea nigra) or Tahiti flycatcher is a rare species of bird in the monarch flycatcher family.
 It is endemic to Tahiti in French Polynesia.
 There are between 25 and 100 individuals remaining with an increasing population trend.
+Adults boast a striking black plumage with pale blue pills and feet.
+Recognized for its melodious flute-like song and distinctive "tick-tick-tick" call, it thrives in dense forest, primarily inhabiting canopy and understory amidst native mara trees.
+Despite facing threats from introduces predators such as ship rats and invasive bird species, conservation efforts have been implemented to safeguard its population.

 Taxonomy and systematics

 The Tahiti monarch was originally described in the genus Muscicapa.
 Formerly, the Maupiti monarch was considered as a subspecies of the Tahiti monarch until re-classified as separate species in 2012.

 Description

 This bird is 15 centimeters long and black in color with a pale blue bill.
 The juvenile is reddish brown.
 The call sounds like tick-tick-tick and the song is "flute-like".